Fellowship FAQS

 - How does this initiative respond to crucial social needs while simultaneously addressing business-related issues?

-- Who might be a partnering organization external to Rowan you would be interested in collaborating with, and who might be your industry mentor?
-Do you have connections already in place in industry for this initiative, or would you need support in locating industry mentorship?
+- Who might be a partnering organization external to Rowan the candidate would be interested in collaborating with, and who might be their industry mentor?

 After Fellowship Selection